 It’s a good idea to wash your jeans on their own or with similar dark colours the first time you wear them and always turn them inside out.
-This preserves the indigo dye.
+This minimizes abrasion and fading.

-Ditch the dryer and air dry flat instead if you can.
-Tumble dryers weaken the fabrics fibres.
+Ditch the dryer and air dry instead if you can.
+Tumble dryers weaken fabric fibres.
 Drying inside on a clothes rack or outside in the shade, this option again saves energy, avoids shrinkage and extends the life of your jeans.
 If you’re drying outside just turn them inside out to avoid fading.

 Use an eco friendly washing detergent sparingly.
 Harsh chemicals don’t belong on your clothes nor the environment so look for gentle products and preferably liquid over powder which can sometimes leave a residue.
 Don’t use bleach either.
 It’s not a friend of denim.

 Found a stain?
 Try spot cleaning instead of a full wash.
 And adding a little white vinegar to your wash can also help to eliminate any lingering odours as well as act as a softener.

 If you’re really committed – hand wash!
 This uses zero energy other than your own.
 Soaking in a small amount of detergent, a small cap full, for around 30 minutes should do the trick.

 Finally, when in doubt, read the care label!